 - Some complain the motor is too powerful for the bobbin to keep up which leads to bunching and skipped stitches

 - Peddle tends to slip away on a hardwood floor

-- Some complain the machine is not strong and happy, and comes with an all plastic sewing machine case
+- Some complain the machine is not strong and happy, and comes with an all plastic case

-- Some Singer sewing machines produce noise especially at top speed
+- Some Singer machines produce noise especially at top speed

 As the commercial sewing machine can stitch as many as 1000 stitches a minute, and with its many advanced features, you are assured your projects are quickly completed.
 There are some features designed specifically for the quilter like 5 different blanket appliqué stitches, a hand-look quilt stitch and a knee lifter to lift the presser foot making this the best sewing machine for quilting.